ddnexus/pagy/docs/extras/items.md

 ---
 # Items Extra

 Allow the client to request a custom number of items per page with an optional selector UI.
-It is useful with APIs or higly user-customizable apps.
+It is useful with APIs or user-customizable UIs.

 It works also with the [countless](countless.md), [searchkick](searchkick.md) and [elasticsearch_rails](elasticsearch_rails.md) extras.